-- 4. Person 1 is in charge of holding the flashlight, passing the solvents in and out of the chamber, and watching for drips.
+4. Person 1 is in charge of holding the flashlight, passing the solvents in and out of the chamber, and watching for drips.
 Angle the flashlight (see Materials item #6 for the flashlight) so that Person 2 can see the FC they are applying.
 Resituate flashlight throughout procedure if Person 2 cannot see what they are doing.
-This is to avoid getting FC too close to the barrel of the optic, and to avoid drips. - 5.
-Immerse brush into First Contact.
+This is to avoid getting FC too close to the barrel of the optic, and to avoid drips.

+5. Immerse brush into First Contact.
 Wipe off excess against side of beaker.
-Use pure un-dyed nylon paintbrushes, or custom PEEK brushes from GordonBrush.
+Use pure un-dyed nylon paintbrushes, or the custom PEEK brushes from GordonBrush that were ordered by COC.